lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         The objective of this strategy to **select samples such the distribution of classes in them is as close to a target distribution as possible**.

         E.g. the samples chosen should have 50% sunny and 10% rainy weather.
-        Or the objects of the samples chosen should be 20% ambulance and 40% buses.
+        Or, the objects of the samples chosen should be 20% ambulance and 40% buses.

-        Can be used with **PREDICIONS** and **categorical METADATA**.
+        Can be used with **PREDICTIONS** and **categorical METADATA**.

         .. code-block:: python